Proposals must be routed and approved in NUgrant by 5:00pm, on the 2nd Friday in October.

 3. List of Key Personnel: attach a 2-page biographical sketch/vitae summary for each faculty member involved in the project.

 4. Current & Pending Support: List all funded and pending internal and external grants for all faculty members involved in the project, including title, award amount, funding period, and funding agency.
-Summarize outcomes of previous funding from the Office of Research and Economic Development (last five years, one page max.), including funding from the Research Council (Interdisciplinary Grants, Seed Grants and Grants-In-Aid).
+Summarize outcomes of previous funding from the Office of Research and Innovation (last five years, one page max.), including funding from the Research Council (Interdisciplinary Grants, Seed Grants and Grants-In-Aid).
 Include reviews from external funding applications where pertinent to project aims.

 5. Project Budget: 1-page budget and 1-page detailed justification for up to $7,500 for an individual application or $10,000 for a joint application.